 Ten games undefeated on their travels included the 7-1 mauling of Mansfield Town as goals were one of the distinct features of Rangers rise to the top of the league.
 Indeed the R`s had scored 95 goals in all competitions and 1967 was only 21 days old.

-Skipper Mike Keen`s goal had given the R`s a first half lead at Belle Vue before Doncaster hit a second half equaliser.
-Both keeping their respective impressive records intact as they shared the spoils in a 1-1 draw.
+It was skipper Mike Keen`s goal that had given the R`s a first half lead at Belle Vue before Doncaster hit a second half equaliser as both keeping their respective impressive records intact – sharing the spoils in a 1-1 draw.